 Piwik PRO: Compliant with EU and USA data protection regulations.
 You are the owner of your data, which means no third parties access it for data mining.
 Recommended by leading European privacy advocates.

-Result: It’s fair to say that 100% ownership of data is an edge, particularly for such industries as banks, telcoms, or the government sector.
-With its on-premises model Piwik PRO is a reasonable choice for institutions dealing with huge amounts of sensitive data.
+Result: It’s fair to say that 100% ownership of data is an edge, particularly for such industries as banks, telecoms, or the government sector.
+With its on-premises model, as well as two secure private cloud options – a dedicated database and dedicated hardware – Piwik PRO is a reasonable choice for institutions dealing with huge amounts of sensitive data.

 Piwik PRO +1